22mahmoud/maw.sh/src/blog/how-to-optimize-and-lazyloading-images-on-eleventy/index.md

+---
-Title:        How to optimize and lazy-loading images on eleventy (11ty)
+title-prefix:        How to optimize and lazy-loading images on eleventy (11ty)
-Date:         Sep 01, 2020
+date:         Sep 01, 2020
-Author:       Mahmoud Ashraf
+author:       Mahmoud Ashraf
-Description:  Learn How to automate your images using eleventy-img plugin and sharpjs
+description:  Learn How to automate your images using eleventy-img plugin and sharpjs
 categories:   tutorial, javascript
 keywords:     javascript, eleventy, 11ty, optimization, image
+---

 # How to optimize and lazy-loading images on eleventy (11ty)